 Step 1: Make an Appointment

-To make an appointment call Geoff Dietrich, Mary Anne’s legal assistant, at (206) 624-6271 or email him at email@example.com.
+To make an appointment call Lily Brown, Mary Anne’s legal assistant, at (206) 624-6271 or email her at firstname.lastname@example.org

 After you make your appointment, Mary Anne will call you to briefly discuss the issues that are important to you and will give you an estimate of the cost to prepare your estate plan.
 There is no charge for this initial telephone conversation.